 Dick Cheney's funeral is being held today.
 Here's who's speaking and how to watch.

-The funeral for former Vice President Dick Cheney will be held Thursday in Washington, D.C., with several former presidents expected to be in attendance.
+Friends, family and a few former presidents will gather in Washington, D.C., Thursday for former Vice President Dick Cheney's funeral.

-Cheney, a dominant figure in Republican politics for more than three decades and one of the most influential people to serve as vice president, died on Nov.
-3 at age 84.
-He died of complications of pneumonia and cardiac and vascular disease, his family said.
+Cheney, a dominant figure in Republican politics for more than three decades and one of the most influential vice presidents, died on Nov.
+3 at age 84 of complications from pneumonia and cardiac and vascular disease.
 Cheney had received a heart transplant in 2012.

-Cheney's funeral service will be held at 11 a.m.
-ET on Thursday, Nov.
-20, at the Washington National Cathedral.

 Who is attending Cheney's funeral?

-Two former presidents have confirmed plans to attend Cheney's funeral: Joe Biden and George W. Bush.
-Cheney served two terms in the White House alongside Bush.
+Two former presidents will attend Cheney's funeral: George W. Bush, who served two terms in the White House with Cheney as his vice president, and Joe Biden.

+Former vice presidents Kamala Harris, Mike Pence, Al Gore and Dan Quayle will also be attending, according to sources directly familiar with the plans.

-A senior White House official told CBS News that President Trump was not invited to the funeral.
+President Trump and Vice President JD Vance won't be there.
+A senior White House official told CBS News that Mr. Trump was not invited to the funeral.
 Cheney had become an outspoken critic of Mr. Trump in recent years, and Mr. Trump did not issue a public statement after Cheney's death.

 Many other prominent figures from Cheney's decades in public life are expected to fill the pews for the invitation-only service, but a full guest list has not been released.